How to Make Box Cake Mix Without Eggs

 Instructions

-• Preheat oven to 350º F (180º C).
-Line an 8-in (20 cm) round cake pan with parchment paper.
-Lightly grease with baking spray with flour.
+• Preheat your oven to 350°F (180°C).
+Line an 8-inch (20 cm) round cake pan with parchment paper and lightly grease with baking spray.
+The pan should feel lightly coated — not dripping.

 Oriana’s Notes

-Cake Mix: There are a wide variety of cake box mixes.
-I have tested this recipe with American cake mixes (around 450 g per box), such as Betty Crocker, Pillsbury, and Duncan Hines.
+Cake Mix: Tested with American cake mixes (around 450 g per box): Betty Crocker, Pillsbury, and Duncan Hines.
+Results may vary with other brands or sizes.

 Store: To store the cake layers, let the cakes cool completely.
 Wrap them with plastic wrap and store them at room temperature for up to 2 – 3 days.
 For longer storage, cover the cake tightly and store it in the refrigerator for up to 5 days.